joyjeni/AI/session1/mnist.md

  1. Normalization

  This is gray scale image with possible pixel intensity values from 0-255.
 To make the pixel intensity values within range 0-1 divide all pixel intensity values by 255.
-The motivation is to achieve consistency in range of values which is easy for humans to read  and to avoid mental distraction or fatigue
+The motivation is to achieve consistency in range of values handled to avoid mental distraction or fatigue

  ``` python
 X_train = X_train/255.0